 Motion M-1, Green New Deal, calls on Canada to take bold & rapid action to adopt socially equitable climate action to tackle the climate emergency and address worsening socio-economic & racial inequalities at the same time; while ending fossil fuel subsidies, closing offshore tax havens, and supporting workers impacted by the transition and creating well-paying, unionized jobs in the shift to a clean and renewable energy economy.

-The motion was inspired by and in solidarity with Indigenous people, civil society actors in eco-social movements in Canada and Québec.
+The motion is inspired by and in solidarity with Indigenous people, civil society actors in eco-social movements in Canada and Québec.
 M-1 was based on different models worldwide including in the U.K., the U.S., France, South Korea and in Europe.
 Lawmakers in countries around the world are currently looking into introducing similar legislation.

 The federal government can model change by becoming a trail-blazer and adopting Motion M-1 in Canada’s Parliament.